EmmasBox/blackwall-protocol/CONTRIBUTING.md

 - Passwords, usernames, IP addresses, ports, and other sensitive system information should be kept out of the code.
 - Please follow the established folder structure.
 For example, do not put API wrapper code outside of the `api` folder.
 - Tooltips and code should call datasets "dataset" and not "data-set" when possible to keep the code consistent
+- It's recommended to have Ruff installed in your editor to utitlize the Ruff linting rules set for the project

 # Documentation guidelines